 There’s really no telling what the Narcissist is saying about you.
 It’s better to not think about it.

-If you reach out to someone and they try to chomp your hand off down to the wrist, just write them off.
+If you reach out to someone and they try to chomp your hand off at the wrist, just write them off.
 They have shown that the relationship is over.
-No point in trying to defend yourself because it’s likely to make you look guilty, even though you haven’t done anything.
+No point in trying to defend yourself because it’s likely to make you look guilty, even though you’ve done nothing wrong.